 Before you kick off your search for a summer job, you’ll want an idea of what type of position you’re looking for.

-A lot of that will depend on your interests, skills, and availability, but here are 10 popular summer jobs for teens that can give you a starting point.
+A lot of that will depend on your interests, skills, and availability.
+But we’ve compiled 10 popular summer jobs for teens to give you a starting point below.

 1. Camp Counselor